joeCavZero/iguana-mac-interpreter/README.md

 4. **Locate the generated binary**:
    - After the build is complete, the binary will be located at:
      ```bash
+     ./target/release/iguana.exe on Windows
-     ./target/release/iguana.exe ( or iguana.app on MacOS or iguana on Linux )
+     ( or iguana.app on MacOS or iguana on Linux )
      ```